Alfresco/docs-alfresco/desktop-sync/latest/using/select-content-to-sync.md

 ---
-title: Select Content to Sync
+title: Select content to sync
 ---

+{% capture windows %}

 ## Selecting content to sync on Windows